alltom/embeddlement/README.md

 `EmbedHtmlAll`: tries both of those in order

-All three return an HTML snippet like this (with width and height attributes on the image when possible):
+All three return an HTML snippet like this (with width and height attributes on the image when available):

     <a href="http://example.com/"><img src="http://example.com/example.jpg" /></a>